qcda1/MagAGS/README.md

 3. Plug your dual USB dual relay
 4. Run relay.py You should hear and see the relay being switched on and off
-5. If all good, you can run manage_gen.py as by default, will simulate the operation of a generator autostart when battery SOC goes low.
+5. If all good, you can run manage_gen.py as by default, will simulate the operation of a generator autostart when battery SOC goes low (ex:20%).

 Once successfully tested, you can implement the manage_gen() function in your system monitoring program with adequate min and max SOC.
 In my case, I have a monitoring program that loops throught the inquiries of